 Are you looking for a tool to clone the partitions and restore them without any changes?
 If so, you’re in the right place.
 Partclone is your desired application for cloning and restoring partitions.
 It’s an entirely trusted software for your files backup and won’t harm any of your files.

 The NCHC Free Software Labs in Taiwan developed this outstanding software.
 Even Clonezilla uses it as its default backup application.
-This app comes with the backup and restores utilities for only the used blocks on your partitions.
+This app comes with a backup and restores utilities for only the used blocks on your partitions.
 It won’t even touch the unused blocks or free space file system.

 It’s also highly compatible with the existing file system libraries.
-It will amaze you that Partclone can support so many file formats including f2fs, xfs, hfs+, jfs, nilfs, ntfs, ufs, reiser4, reiserfs, btrfs, fat (12/16/32), exfat, ext2, ext3, and ext4.
+It will amaze you that Partclone can support so many file formats, including f2fs, xfs, hfs+, jfs, nilfs, ntfs, ufs, reiser4, reiserfs, btrfs, fat (12/16/32), exfat, ext2, ext3, and ext4.
 This feature makes Partclone stronger and more useful.
 Besides, It has so many other features which make it out of the box.
 Let’s have a look.

 Features of Partclone